 Shera Chok – Co-Founder & Chair

 Shera is a GP in East London and is the Deputy Chief Medical Officer at NHS Digital as well as a national clinical advisor on system transformation at NHS England and Improvement.
-She has held Director and Board level roles in leading NHS organisations including Barts Health, Lambeth PCT, Derbyshire Community Health Services NHSFT and Tower Hamlets GP Federation.
+She has held Director and Board level roles in leading NHS organisations including Barts Health, Lambeth PCT, Derbyshire Community Health Services NHSFT and Tower Hamlets commissioning organisations.
 She co-founded the Shuri Network in 2019 as she is passionate about increasing diversity, innovation and safety and to encourage other BME women to lead and engage with digital transformation.